vivekmunda/github-slideshow/_posts/0000-01-02-vivekmunda.md

 ---
 lauout: slide
-title: "welcome to iur second slide"
+title: "welcome to our second slide"
 ---
-your text
-use the left arrow to go back
+nobody panics if everything goes according to the plan, even if the plan is horrible use the left arrow to go back